Wes Craven's New Nightmare: Production

 Freddy Krueger's appearance in New Nightmare was the original concept Wes Craven had for the character in A Nightmare on Elm Street (1984).

 The film was written under the working title A Nightmare on Elm Street 7: The Ascension.
 Wes Craven set out to make a deliberately more cerebral film than recent entries to the franchise—which he regarded as being cartoonish, and not faithful to his original themes.
 The basic premise originated when Craven first signed on to co-write Dream Warriors, but New Line Cinema rejected it then.

 In New Nightmare, Krueger was portrayed closer to what Craven had imagined: darker and less comical.
 To reinforce this, the character's make-up and outfit were enhanced, with one of the most prominent differences being that he now wears a long blue/black trenchcoat and a green hat.
 In addition, the signature glove was redesigned for a more organic look, with the fingers resembling bones and having muscle textures in between.
 While Robert Englund again plays the character, "Freddy Krueger" is credited as "Himself" in the end credits.

 While earthquake scenes were already written into the film from the beginning, production of the film happened to take place concurrently with the 1994 Northridge earthquake in Los Angeles.
 As such, the production team decided to incorporate real footage of the earthquake's structural damage into the film.

 Craven had intended to ask Johnny Depp, whose feature film debut was in the first film, to make an appearance as himself, but was too timid to ask him.
 Upon running into each other after the film's release, Depp said he would have been happy to do it had Craven asked.

 Craven kept most of the wardrobe from the first film as souvenirs before New Line Cinema threw them all away, and reused some of it for New Nightmare.

 Both New Line Executive Sara Risher and director Craven said that the shoot was relatively easy and free from complications.
-Reflecting on the filming in Never Sleep Again some sixteen years after the movie was released, Risher commented "all of the other directors had to be guided through but Wes by then was the master".
+Reflecting on the filming in the documentary Never Sleep Again some sixteen years after the movie was released, Risher commented "all of the other directors had to be guided through but Wes by then was the master".
 The film's self-referential style would be explored further in the 1996 film Scream, also directed by Craven.

 The film was made for the celebration of the 10th anniversary of the original film's release.
-Both New Nightmare and the 1995 comedy film Tommy Boy were dedicated to the production designer of A Nightmare on Elm Street, Gregg Fonseca (1952 - 1994), who died shortly before the release of New Nightmare.
+Both New Nightmare and the 1995 comedy film Tommy Boy were dedicated to the production designer of A Nightmare on Elm Street, Gregg Fonseca (1952 – 1994), who died shortly before the release of New Nightmare.